 This well-established one-day CME symposium offers an outstanding opportunity for education and networking with minimal disruption to your busy schedule.
-At this full-day course, nationally renowned faculty will cover Recent Breakthroughs in Psychopharmacology: Novel Treatments.
+At this full-day course, nationally renowned faculty will cover DRUG SELECTION IN PSYCHOPHARMACOLOGY: AN EVIDENCE-BASED APPROACH.
 New for this year are pre-conference workshops on addiction and medical cannabis.
 You will get in-depth analysis from our expert faculty and ample time to query them on topics that will help keep your practice ahead of the curve.

 Who Should Attend:

-The 2019 Psychopharmacology Update is a CME conference designed for child and adolescent psychiatrists, general psychiatrists, geriatric psychiatrists, neuropsychiatrists, pharmacists, nurse practitioners, physician assistants, nurses, psychologists, social workers, and other mental health professionals interested in treating patients with psychiatric disorders to remission with measurement-based care.
+The 2020 Psychopharmacology Update is a CME conference designed for child and adolescent psychiatrists, general psychiatrists, geriatric psychiatrists, neuropsychiatrists, pharmacists, nurse practitioners, physician assistants, nurses, psychologists, social workers, and other mental health professionals interested in treating patients with psychiatric disorders.

 Continuing Medical Education

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Cincinnati and Global Academy for Medical Education.
 The University of Cincinnati is accredited by the ACCME to provide continuing medical education for physicians.